NervosEducationHub/EducationHubArticles/zk_rollup_vs_optimistic_rollup/index.md

 ## What Type of Rollup Does Nervos Use?

 Nervos utilizes a custom Optimistic rollup solution for its first Layer 2 chain, Godwoken.
-Godwoken’s dispute period is only five days, which is shorter than most rollup solutions on Ethereum, but still long enough to ensure adequate security.
+Godwoken's dispute period is approximately seven days, like other rollup solutions on Ethereum, long enough to ensure adequate security.

 [Godwoken](https://www.nervos.org/godwoken) is a high-throughput, GameFi-focused Layer 2 network built on top of Nervos’ highly secure Proof-of-Work Layer 1, Common Knowledge Base.
 It’s fully EVM-compatible, meaning developers can port their decentralized applications from Ethereum with relative ease and only minor modifications.